Silver Lake deal 'not done yet': The new Kingmaker in 'underwhelming' deal

 Silver Lake, Robinson projected, would propel NZ Rugby into a new era of being more engaging, inclusive, entertaining and accessible to a wider range of people.

-But NZ Rugby is now faced with the prospect of attempting to achieve those objectives with almost half the funds.
+But NZ Rugby is now faced with the prospect of attempting to achieve those objectives with potentially half the funds.

 "It's not going to change overnight.
 It's not going to be a lolly scramble affect for the entire game immediately," Robinson said.
 "We have to be really measured and disciplined around the way we manage the funds but we see clear areas where a good level of investment can make a big difference."